sorilee/sorilee.github.io/_posts/notes/2020-05-17-a-proof-of-krafts-inequality.md

 # A proof of Kraft's inequality

 In coding theory, Kraft's inequality is a fundamental (in fact, characterising) property of prefix codes.
-The theorem iin fact generalises to uniquely decodable codes, in which case it goes by the name of Kraft-McMillan inequality.
+The theorem in fact generalises to uniquely decodable codes, in which case it goes by the name of Kraft-McMillan inequality.
 In what follow, I work out a proof of the inequality for prefix codes.